cyst on balls

 Spermatocele vs. Epididymal Cyst

 Epididymal cyst and spermatocele are two different words for the same condition — the formation of a fluid-filled sac in the epididymis.
 However, there is a very slight difference in the representation of both terms.
+The debate between spermatocele vs epididymal cyst mainly comes down to whether or not the cyst contains sperm cells, although they are managed similarly.

 Epididimal cyst or testicular cyst epididymal refers to a fluid-filled sac that may not contain sperm.
 However, spermatocele refers to the fluid-filled sac that also contains sperm cells.

-You will experience the same spermatocele symptoms as with the cyst in the epididymal head.
+You will experience the same spermatocele symptoms as with the cyst in epididymal head.
 The medical management is also the same for both conditions.
 Remember, epididymal cysts and spermatoceles are not cancerous growths, and they may not cause any harm and go unnoticed.

 Is Epididymal Cyst Same as Cyst On Scrotum?